ASFHyP3/hyp3/README.md

 ```

 ## Running the API Locally
-The API can be run locally to verify changes, but must be tied to existing orchestration.
+The API can be run locally to verify changes, but must be connected to an existing DynamoDB jobs table.

 - Setup aws credentials in your environment [Documentation by AWS](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration)
 - Setup environment variables